The Voice of Siri, Susan Bennett, Tells Us How She Stays Focused on Her Task List as a PerformerCameron ConawayLast Updated: October 19, 2016

-In our interview series, Flow State, smart people tell us how, in the context of their work, they achieve their most productive, creative, and focused state of mind.
-Susan Bennett is most known as the voice of Siri, but she's also a singer and professional speaker.
+In our interview series, Flow State, smart people tell us how they can bang things off their task list while achieving their most productive, creative, and focused state of mind.
+Susan Bennett is most known as the voice of Siri, but she’s also a singer and professional speaker.

 Being a performer means the flow state, for me, primarily happens when I’m on stage.
 That’s probably the most obvious thing, but what’s not so obvious is the preparation behind-the-scenes that leads me into that flow state.

 When it comes to preparation, I’m a person who has a tendency to really overthink everything.
 So the flow state truly begins when I can finally take some action.

 When my mind drifts to worrying it means my thoughts are not in the moment of where they need to be.”